Li-Hubing/CrackSegFormer/README.md

 # Crack segmentation based on deep learning

-This repository is produced to share material relevant to the Journal paper **"Automatic crack detection on concrete and asphalt surfaces using semantic segmentation network with hierarchical Transformer"** published in **Engineering structures**.
+This repository is produced to share material relevant to the Journal paper [Automatic crack detection on concrete and asphalt surfaces using semantic segmentation network with hierarchical Transformer](https://www.sciencedirect.com/science/article/pii/S0141029624004656) published in **Engineering structures**.

 The functions implemented in this repository include evaluation of the model, training of pixel-level crack detection models, visualization of model predictions, and assessment of various metrics for detection results.